kalecodes/SNAPI/README.md

 * [Questions](#questions)

 ## Installation
 Install this applicatioin by cloning our repository from github to your device.
 Enter the following commands in the root terminal:
-`npm i` to install dependencies
+`npm i` to install dependencies.
-`npm start` to run the application on the localhost server
+`npm start` to run the application on the localhost server.

 ## Usage
 Since this application does not have a front end, an API developing or testing software such as Insomnia will be needed to make requests.